 SERVICES

-With experience working with traditional publishers such as Penguin Random House, Macmillan, and Bloomsbury, I shape manuscripts that meet industry standards while honoring voice and style.
+With experience working with university presses and traditional publishers such as Hachette, Macmillan, and Penguin Random House, I shape manuscripts that meet industry standards while honoring voice and style.

 How I Help